bladewing/bookkeeping/README.md

 # bookkeeping

-THis is a WiP Project for a simple Bookkeeping Software for a Household with split accounts.
+This is a WiP Project for a simple Bookkeeping Software for a Household with split accounts.

 ## Features (Goal)